Random walk models for the propagation of signalling molecules in one-dimensional spatial networks and their continuum limit: Conclusion

-Signals generated by osteocytes within bone tissue propagate to the bone surface, where they induce bone formation or resorption.
-The spatial location of these signals is critical, so that bone resorption is not initiated where bone tissue is needed most, and so that micro-damage within bone tissue induces targetted remodelling.
+We illustrated a particular application of our model to the osteocyte network in bone.
+In this system, positional information about where signals originate from deep inside the network in response to damage is important so that this damage can be repaired~\cite{martin-2003}.
+Signals generated by osteocytes within bone tissue in response to damage propagate to the bone surface, where they induce repair through bone resorption and bone formation.
+The spatial location of these signals is critical, so that bone resorption is not initiated where bone tissue is needed most, and so that micro-damage within bone tissue induces targeted remodelling.
 Our investigation of networks in which internal nodes are perturbed shows that signals received at the boundaries of the network can indicate the location of the perturbation.
 However, these signals may also be difficult to detect depending on the nature of signal generation and the presence of chemical reactions.
 The considered reactions contribute significantly to noise in the signal received at the network boundaries, with noise increasing with reaction rate.
 The noise can result in an impulse of signalling molecules at the centre of the network being difficult to detect at the network boundaries.
 However, a step signal, for example an increase in the reaction rate at the central node of the network, generates a stronger signal-to-noise ratio at the network boundaries.
-Extension of our models to two dimensions and adaptive networks~\cite{porter-gleeson-2016} would enable more comprehensive modelling of the osteocyte network.
-Such models may be able to further our understanding of how signals propagating through the osteocyte network contribute to bone formation and resorption processes, and how osteocytes set the mechanical memory of bone~\cite{lerebours-buenzli-2016}.
+Our model of the osteocyte network is currently limited by only accounting for one spatial dimension.
+In a one-dimensional network, localised damage is always necessarily traversed by propagating signals.
+In higher dimensions, localised damage may affect propagating signals less as there are more paths available to bypass the damage.
+Experimental datasets of 3D osteocyte network architectures from confocal microscopy have been employed to simulate fluid flow through the lacuno-canalicular network in which osteocytes reside~\cite{vanTol-etal-2020a,vanTol-etal-2020b}.
+While our model considers a simplified, one-dimensional situation, it still represents important mechanisms by which the osteocyte network is believed to operate in real bone tissues.
+Some of these mechanisms have not been previously considered, such as the influence of disruptions to the network, chemical reactions, and stochasticity.